 Man, it’s a bummer about Brad Gobright, isn’t it?
 I didn’t know him well, but the few times we chatted when he stopped by the Ask A Climber scopes were enough to understand how much energy the guy had.
 And on the other hand, I’m very glad that Emily Harrington’s fall wasn’t any worse.
 It’s tough to make sense of any serious climbing accident without being there to witness it firsthand.
 All I seem to end up with is that it sucks, but hey, without the possibility of severe consequences, it wouldn’t really be any fun for a lot of us.
 I don’t mean to be morose, but I think climbing has helped me develop a more nuanced construct of what it means to die.
 In turn, I get a deeper understanding of what it means to live.

 Brad’s death must be weird for the Reel Rock team, even though this not the first time a subject of one of their films has died in an accident (Ueli, Dean, Lama, Marc-Andre…).
 Besides, a lot of non-famous climbers are seriously injured or killed each year in accidents both preventable and otherwise.
+If you are injured in an accident, consult expert lawyers from a criminal defense law firm serving in Tacoma to give you legal counseling and help you claim compensation.
 This is something that happens, and while we all have different tolerances for risk, I hope we can all keep in mind that, for better or worse, it’s not just the guy taking the risk who stands to lose something.

 On a happier note, The United States of Joe’s is a crowd favorite for Reel Rock 14.
 It’s obviously our favorite, and we thought it was great that they were willing to produce a “bleeped” version to show in Emery County.
 Vikki and I flew to Utah to participate in the premiere, and enjoy the show.
 Besides getting to see the locals’ reactions to having their backyard so glorified, it was hilarious to see non-climbers be awed and terrified by Nina Williams’ cool-headed highball headpointing, as well as the absurdly athletic pursuit of the Nose speed record.